Keshav Desiraju: Career

-During his service with the health ministry he also advanced efforts that resulted in the National Institute of Mental Health and Neurosciences being designated as an institute of national importance.
+During his service with the health ministry, he also advanced efforts that resulted in the National Institute of Mental Health and Neurosciences being designated as an institute of national importance.
 He also led the establishment of the National Technical Advisory Group on Immunization (NTAGI), an expert group that examined linkages between vaccination and immunization and determined the vaccines to be included in the national health program for administration across India.
 He was also noted to have strengthened the governance systems in the National Health Mission.
 His stint with the health ministry, however, was cut short in February 2014 when he was moved away from the health ministry and over to the Ministry of Consumer Affairs.
 The move was believed to be due to his dissent with the leadership at the Medical Council of India.
 He continued to maintain his focus on the healthcare space addressing topics of mental health and corruption in the healthcare space even after moving away from the ministry.
 He also co-wrote a book, Healers or Predators, which focused on corruption in the healthcare industry in India.
 As a bureaucrat he was widely recognized for his "impeccable honesty and integrity".

 After his retirement from the administrative services, he was appointed the chairperson of the governing board of the Population Foundation of India, a non-profit organization focused on community health and population strategies for the country.
-He was on the board of directors of many organizations including The Banyan, Latika Roy Foundation, Center for Disease Dynamics, Economics & Policy in Washington DC and the Auroville foundation.
+He was on the board of directors of many organizations, including The Banyan, Latika Roy Foundation, Center for Disease Dynamics, Economics & Policy in Washington D.C., and the Auroville foundation.

-Desiraju was a follower of Carnatic music and wrote a biography, considered definitive, of Indian Carnatic music singer, M. S. Subbulakshmi titled Of Gifted Voice.
+Desiraju was a follower of Carnatic music and wrote a biography, considered definitive, of Indian Carnatic music singer M. S. Subbulakshmi, titled Of Gifted Voice.
 At the time of his death, he was working on a book on Carnatic music composer Thyagaraja and mastering Telugu for the project.

 Personal life

 Desiraju was not married.
-He followed carnatic music and generally used to attend the annual Madras Music Season.
-As an art collector, he collected works of Raja Ravi Varma.
+He followed Carnatic music and generally used to attend the annual Madras Music Season.
+As an art collector, he collected the works of Raja Ravi Varma.
 Desiraju died from acute coronary syndrome on 5 September 2021, in Chennai, in the Indian state of Tamil Nadu.
 He was 66.